Eh1z/Eh1z/README.md

 🔭 I’m currently spearheading the development of a revolutionary **Skill Marketplace App**

-🌱 I’m continuously honing my expertise in **NextJS, Django & Flask , Expo/React-Native** for seamless application deployment and scalability.
+🌱 I’m continuously honing my expertise in **NextJS, Django & Flask , Expo/React-Native**

 ⚡ Fun fact "In the early days, **"Computer"** was a job title, and the pioneering programmers were women."
  </div>